P1855/N.O.V.A-Voice-Based-Virtual-Assistant/README.md

 1. **`command.py`** - This file integrates text-to-speech and speech recognition with Eel for a web-based assistant.
 It processes voice commands, executes predefined tasks like opening applications or sending messages, and communicates with a web interface to display messages and receive input.
 2. **`config.py`** - This file contains the ASSISTANT_NAME.
 3. **`db.py`** - This Python file sets up an SQLite database with tables for system commands, web commands, and contacts.
 It includes commented-out code for inserting data and importing contacts from a CSV file into the database.
 4. **`features.py`** - This file defines functions for a voice assistant, integrating SQLite for command lookup, playing YouTube videos, detecting hotwords, managing contacts, sending WhatsApp messages, initiating phone calls, and chatbot interactions using Hugging Face's HugChat API.
+This file also contains the hotword function which will the the hotword from the user's microphone and initiate the mic of the assistant.
 5. **`helper.py`** - This file containes functions which whill help in initiating other file

+### -> `main.py`

+This Python file initializes the Eel web server, plays an assistant sound, and opens the web interface in *Microsoft Edge*.

+### -> `run.py`

+This Python file uses multiprocessing to run two parallel processes: starting the Nova assistant and listening for a hotword activation.

+### -> `device.bat`

+This batch script disconnects old ADB connections, sets up a connected device for ADB over Wi-Fi, and connects to it.
+This file is used for connecting smartphone with the user device (desktop ) .

+## Demonstation of the project

 https://github.com/P1855/N.O.V.A-Voice-Based-Virtual-Assistant/assets/98693127/8d6fe2b5-f2b2-4cd0-861c-223824becb72